 When you’re sick, you go to the doctor.
 When your car dies, you find a mechanic.
 But when it comes to your money, do you really need a financial adviser, or can you do it yourself?

 Do I really need a financial adviser to handle my money, or will I do just fine in a low fee Vanguard [mutual fund] or something similar?

-Before we get to Robert’s question, here’s a video we shot a few months ago at the New York Stock Exchange.
+Before we get to Robert’s question, here’s a video we shot a while back at the New York Stock Exchange.